Your Guide To Finding The Best Rain Jackets In Australia

 Best Lightweight Rain Jacket

-For the ultimate lightweight rain jacket that doesn’t sacrifice on waterproofness, you’ve got to check out the Macpac Traverse.
-This 3-layer jacket weighs just 270g while providing exceptional protection thanks to the Pertex Shield Pro technology.
+If you’re looking for a lightweight rain jacket that doesn’t compromise on waterproofness or comfort, you must check out the Macpac Traverse.
+This 3-layer jacket weighs just 270g and provides exceptional protection, thanks to its Pertex Shield Pro technology.

 Denier Count: Unknown